computational-imaging/ThreeDeconv.jl/README.md

 # To biologists

-Currently, this library can deconvolve square images captured with widefield fluorescence microscopy.
-If there is some demand, we can extend it to non-square images and confocal microscopy.

-If you find this package useful but feel that it lacks some functionalities for your research, feel free to create an issue in this repository.
+If you find this package useful but feel that it lacks some functionalities for your research, feel free to create an issue in this repository or send an email [@hayatoikoma](https://github.com/hayatoikoma).
 I am happy to extend this package to accomodate your need.

 # Developers
 This package is mostly developed by [@hayatoikoma](https://github.com/hayatoikoma), and the PSF simulator (WaveOptics.jl) is developed by [@broxtronix](https://github.com/broxtronix).